 A goal of the Molokai Program is never to have low-enrolled classes.
-However, keeping the low-enrolled courses at or below 4 total for the past six semesters may be acceptable with further explanation.
+However, keeping the low-enrolled courses at or below 3 total for the past five academic years may be acceptable with further explanation.
+A large majority of the classes low enrolled were in the Agriculture program.
+With the recent trend of "green" lifestyles and careers on the rise, in addition to the growing number of agriculture majors, we expect that in future semesters enrolling students in Agriculture courses will no longer be a problem.